ncoghlan/misc/notes/python3/questions_and_answers.rst

   (or create a backport if one doesn't already exist and the module doesn't rely specifically on Python 3 only language features)
 * Migrate to Python 3 themselves
+* Approach the PSF or the core development team regarding funding the creation of a Python 2.8 release with selected backwards compatible feature backports from Python 3 that can't be readily backported as independent modules
 * Fork Python 2 to add the missing features for their own benefit
 * Migrate to a language other than Python